nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter5_chapter_5_repentance_from_dead_works.md

 <!-- p130 -->
 The Lord is displeased with David's actions and sends the prophet Nathan to confront him.
-When confronted by the prophet, David immediately admitted, "*I have sinned against the Lord*" (<span class="x-scripture" data-type="ref" data-book="2 Samuel" data-chapter="12" data-verses="13" data-lang="en" data-version="NKJV">2 Samuel 12:13</span>).
+When confronted by the prophet, David immediately admitted, "*I have sinned against the Lord*" (<span class="x-scripture" data-type="ref" data-book="2SA" data-chapter="12" data-verses="13" data-lang="en" data-version="NKJV">2 Samuel 12:13</span>).
 David did not try to justify or excuse his actions.
 This confession was the first step in his repentance, acknowledging his wrongdoing directly to God.

 <!-- p131 -->
 In Psalm 51, David’s words, “*For I know my transgressions, and my sin is always before me,*” show his complete ownership of his actions.
-He expresses grief not only for the sin itself but also for how it offended God, saying, “*Against you, you only, have I sinned.*” David displayed "*a broken and contrite heart,*" an essential part of true repentance (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="17" data-lang="en" data-version="NKJV">Psalm 51:17</span>).
+He expresses grief not only for the sin itself but also for how it offended God, saying, “*Against you, you only, have I sinned.*” David displayed "*a broken and contrite heart,*" an essential part of true repentance (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="51" data-verses="17" data-lang="en" data-version="NKJV">Psalm 51:17</span>).
 This sorrow wasn’t superficial; he deeply grieved over the sin he committed and the hurt it caused.
 This depth of remorse was a sign that he wanted not only forgiveness but a changed heart.

 <!-- p132 -->
-David asked God to “*Create in me a pure heart, O God, and renew a steadfast spirit within me”* (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="10" data-lang="en" data-version="NKJV">Psalm 51:10</span>).
+David asked God to “*Create in me a pure heart, O God, and renew a steadfast spirit within me”* (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="51" data-verses="10" data-lang="en" data-version="NKJV">Psalm 51:10</span>).
 He sought an inner transformation that would prevent him from repeating the same mistakes.
-Rather than just apologizing, David pleaded with God to cleanse him, saying, “*Wash me, and I will be whiter than snow*” (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="7" data-lang="en" data-version="NKJV">Psalm 51:7</span>).
+Rather than just apologizing, David pleaded with God to cleanse him, saying, “*Wash me, and I will be whiter than snow*” (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="51" data-verses="7" data-lang="en" data-version="NKJV">Psalm 51:7</span>).
 He recognized that only God could purify his heart and restore his joy.

 <!-- p133 -->
 David’s desire to be renewed spiritually reflects a genuine commitment to walk in God’s ways moving forward.
-His request for a “*willing spirit*” (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="12" data-lang="en" data-version="NKJV">Psalm 51:12</span>) demonstrates his hope to be aligned with God in every part of his life.
+His request for a “*willing spirit*” (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="51" data-verses="12" data-lang="en" data-version="NKJV">Psalm 51:12</span>) demonstrates his hope to be aligned with God in every part of his life.

 <!-- p134 -->
 Although God put away David’s sin, the Lord struck the child and he was very sick.
-David fasted, prayed, and pleaded with God to spare the child, but when the child died, David accepted it (<span class="x-scripture" data-type="ref" data-book="2 Samuel" data-chapter="12" data-verses="15-23" data-lang="en" data-version="NKJV">2 Samuel 12:15-23</span>).
+David fasted, prayed, and pleaded with God to spare the child, but when the child died, David accepted it (<span class="x-scripture" data-type="ref" data-book="2SA" data-chapter="12" data-verses="15-23" data-lang="en" data-version="NKJV">2 Samuel 12:15-23</span>).

 <!-- p135 -->